sagar-bei031/Processor_RISC_8_Bit/README.md

 ## Simulation

 ### Simulation Modules
-- **Instruction Memory**: A simple read only memory to store instructions.
-The instructions are loaded from memory file "instruction_memory.mem".
+- **Instruction Memory**: A simple read only memory having 32-bit width to store instructions.
+The instructions are loaded from ``instruction_memory.mem`` memory file.

-- **Data Memory**: A simple read and write memory to store and read data.
-The initial data are loaded from memory file "data_memory.mem".
-At the end of simulation, the data memory is written to a file whose path is defined in header file "parameter.vh".
+- **Data Memory**: A simple read and write memory having 8-bit width to store and read data.
+The initial data are loaded from ``data_memory.mem`` memory file.
+At the end of simulation, the data memory is written to a file whose path is defined in header file ``parameter.vh``.

 ### Simulation Testbench Modules
 - **ALU Testbench**